 1965 was a strange year for the jeunesse d’oree at the cutting edge of fashion.
 The Beatles and Stones had been in place for a couple of years.
 Other groups had moved onto the block and were challenging their supremacy.
 The world of commerce was now taking an active interest in street culture and couture.
 The mod minority was now the catalogue-and-chain-store majority.

-Mal and I were Drama students at Goldsmiths’ College in South-East London.
-We were cocky, arrogant and pissed off that in our tonik suits & tab-collar shirts we were pretty much indistinguishable from any 50 other mardy lads just out of school who considered themselves at the cutting edge.
-So we took to spending our Saturday mornings sifting through the contents of the battered barrows that clogged the length of the single street that was Deptford Market.
+Mal Griffin and I were Drama students at Goldsmiths’ College in South-East London.
+We were cocky, arrogant and pissed off that in our tonik suits and tab-collar shirts we were pretty much indistinguishable from any 50 other mardy lads just out of school who considered themselves at the cutting edge.
+So we took to spending our Saturday mornings sifting through the contents of the battered barrows that clogged the length of Douglas Way, an annexe of the historical Deptford Market along the High Street.

 This was the era of the drip-dry shirt and off-the-peg suit and it was also only a decade since the first wave of West Indian immigrants had arrived on the Empire Windrush.
 The market barrows were elbow deep in pre-war striped collarless cotton shirts and boxes full of the stiff, starched collars that attached to them.
-Dangling from hangers beneath the canopies were rows of blue, brown & grey pin- & chalk-striped double-breasted suits, the jackets full skirted & the trousers high-backed & front-pleated, the legs flapping like sails from their deep pockets down to their one-inch turn-ups.
-And fluttering alongside them like exotic birds were the massive spatulate ties, big as trowels, of the Jamaicans & Trinidadians – the height of fashion in Kingston and Port-of-Spain, but dumped in a rush in favour of attire more acceptable to conservative and largely prejudiced employers.
+Dangling from hangers beneath the canopies were rows of blue, brown and grey pin- and chalk-striped double-breasted suits, the jackets full skirted & the trousers high-backed and front-pleated, the legs flapping like sails from their deep pockets down to their one-inch turn-ups.
+And fluttering amongst them like exotic birds were the massive spatulate ties, big as trowels, of the Jamaicans and Trinidadians – the height of fashion in Kingston and Port-of-Spain, but dumped in a rush in favour of attire more acceptable to conservative and largely prejudiced employers.

-All that we lacked was a context.
+All that we lacked in our splendour was a context.
 Sitting amongst our fellow students in the refectory we simply looked like extras from a period film set on a coffee break.
 We needed a setting, a platform for our costumery.

 Cometh the hour, cometh the band!
 Word reached us that at the Tiger’s Head in Catford – a brash ‘30s pub with a function room – a wild and surreal art school outfit called the Bonzo Dog Doodah Band was appearing every Friday night.
 Fronted by the debonair (and now late and legendary) Vivian Stanshall, they played a beguiling mixture of between-the-wars novelty numbers and self-written material, these played on the standard instruments of the ‘20s dance band and interjected and interspersed with dada-cum-cabaret-cum-vaudeville routines.
 And all the members of the band wore impeccable swing-time tailoring.

 We were simultaneously seduced and inspired and from a synthesis of our sartorial indulgences and a shared love of pre-war popular music, we formed Bismark’s Imperial Jass (later Jug) Wizards.
-Lacking both the expertise and the instrumentation of the Bonzos, we went in the direction of the American jug and skiffle bands of the Deep South and our set included breakneck versions of such classics as Digging My Potatoes, Stealing & I’m Satisfied With My Gal.
+Lacking both the expertise and the instrumentation of the Bonzos, we went in the direction of the American jug and skiffle bands of the Deep South and our set included breakneck versions of such classics as Digging My Potatoes, Stealing and I’m Satisfied With My Gal.
 In those days before easy access to music of all genres we were very fortunate in having Chris Wellard’s jazz record shop sited exactly between the main doors of Goldsmiths’ and the college pub of preference the New Cross House.
 Chris stocked not just jazz releases from the States, but a range of American blues and folk records on the Vanguard, Folkways and Elektra labels so the proportion of our grants that didn’t get turned into Guinness next door went the way of those wonderful thick cardboard-sleeved LPs.
+Chris Wellard was obliging to a fault, delighted that amongst the rugger-bugger boozers and the pious geographers there were two kids in fancy dress who knew what they wanted in the way of imports from the States.

 Bismark’s was always more of a platform for Mal and my stylistic indulgences than it was a serious musical venture.
 But within its short lifetime I discovered my metier.
 DJ as poet, novelist, actor, director (why not all four?) – the old dreams evaporated like steam.
 Poop-poop – I was going to be a musician!
 So when Bismark’s ran out of creative fuel, I was ready to rock…